h4ndsh/h4ndsh.github.io/2023/phpinfo/index.md

 ![php info](phpinfo_argv.png "PHP Info")

-Following the post from [@phithon_xg](https://twitter.com/phithon_xg) it is possible, from the phpinfo file, to invoke an action to create pearcmd files.
+Following the post from [@phithon_xg](https://twitter.com/phithon_xg) it is possible, from the index.php file, to invoke an action from pearcmd and cerate files.
 This "pearcmd" is a PHP script that is used to interact with PEAR, a repository of PHP extensions and applications.
 It is used to install, uninstall, update, and manage PEAR packages.
 For this PoC, we will use the config-create function.

 ![pearcmd](pearcmd_config-create.png "pearcmd config-cerate")